amethon/www/_reflections/journal.md

 I have also spent countless hours gathering and organizing the necessary equipment and supplies.
 From the intricate mechanisms of the diving suit to the vital tanks of air, I have left no detail overlooked in my quest to be prepared for whatever the abyssopelagia may throw my way.

 The journey ahead will be no easy feat, but I am determined to brave the dangers of the deep and return with tales of wonder and marvel that will captivate the world.
 With my knowledge and my equipment, I am confident that I will be able to conquer the unknown and return with discoveries that will inspire and amaze.

+As the day of the expedition approaches, I can't help but feel a mix of excitement and nerves.
+Despite all my preparation, I know that the journey ahead will be physically and mentally demanding, but I am ready to face whatever challenges come my way.
+I am determined to make the most of this opportunity and to document every moment of the journey for posterity.

 Until next time,